Exidia glandulosa: Habitat and distribution

-Exidia glandulosa is a wood-rotting species, typically found on dead attached branches of broadleaf trees, especially oak, occasionally hazel or beech.
+Exidia glandulosa is a wood-rotting species, typically found on dead attached branches of broadleaf trees, especially oak, occasionally hazel, beech, alder, and other trees.
 It is a pioneer species capable of colonizing living or recently dead wood.
 A study of the wood decay process in attached oak branches showed that E. glandulosa is a member of a community of eight basidiomycetous fungi consistently associated with the decay of dying branches on living trees.
 Specifically, its role is to disintegrate the tissue of the vascular cambium, which loosens the attached bark.
 It persists for some while on fallen branches and logs.
-The fruit bodies are normally produced in the autumn and winter.
+The fruit bodies are normally produced in the autumn.

-Its global distribution outside of Europe is uncertain because of confusion with E. nigricans.
+Its global distribution outside of Europe is uncertain.

 Edibility

-While nonpoisonous, one field guide says E. glandulosa is inedible, though it has also been reported to be edible.
+While nonpoisonous, one American field guide says E. glandulosa is inedible, though it has also been reported to be edible.